 Most of the Stormtroopers are left-handed.
 That is because of how the weapons are constructed.
 Their weapons are based on a real weapon, where the magazine is on the left side of the weapons.
 This construction caused it to hit the troopers in the chest.
 Therefore, they have to switch grip of the weapon, which made them look left-handed.

 The word "Jedi" is derived from the Japanese words "Jidai Geki," which translate as "period adventure drama."
-A period adventure drama is a Japanese TV soap opera program set in the samurai days.
-George Lucas mentioned in an interview that he saw a "Jidai Geki" program on TV while in Japan a year or so before the movie was made, and he liked the word.
+A period adventure drama is a Japanese television soap opera program set in the samurai days.
+George Lucas mentioned in an interview that he saw a "Jidai Geki" program on television while in Japan a year or so before the movie was made, and he liked the word.

 George Lucas originally wanted Orson Welles to do Darth Vader's voice, but decided against it, feeling that Welles' voice would be too recognizable.

-Kenner Toys signed on for merchandising shortly before the film opened, prepared to produce a modest line of space-themed toys.
-When Star Wars became a hit, they were unprepared to produce enough toys to handle Christmas demand.
+Kenner Toys signed on for merchandising shortly before this movie opened, prepared to produce a modest line of space-themed toys.
+When this movie became a hit, they were unprepared to produce enough toys to handle Christmas demand.
 Instead, they sold boxed vouchers for various toys.
 The toys sold during the December "Empty Box" campaign were delivered the following March.

 Two different basic designs were created for the Millennium Falcon.
-The rejected one became the Rebel Blockade Runner seen at the start of the film.
+The rejected one became the Rebel Blockade Runner seen at the start of the movie.

 A fierce sandstorm destroyed several of the Tatooine sets in the desert outside Tozeur, Tunisia.
 Filming resumed two days later.
-The same thing would happen to George Lucas twenty-two years later while filming Star Wars: Episode I - The Phantom Menace (1999).
+The same thing happened to George Lucas twenty-two years later while filming Star Wars: Episode I - The Phantom Menace (1999).

 According to Ben Burtt, the sounds Chewbacca makes were created from a compilation of large mammals, mostly bears.
 He said that one particular zoo-kept grizzly bear was an invaluable source of Chewbacca sounds.
 R2-D2's sounds are various people (mostly Burtt) making baby-like sounds or recordings of real-life babies electronically manipulated.